GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 ---

-Welcome to the future of development. 🎉
+Welcome to The future of development. 🎉